The Heart of Ann Wilson Will Go On

 “Dean and I first met in the ’80s and went on a date where we both got smashed and I tried to seduce him.
 Like the gentleman he is, he declined.
 Years passed, we got back in touch after we had both grown up, and Pow! – It worked!
 Did it ever!”

 Ann and Nancy Wilson toured as Heart with fellow female rocker Joan Jett in 2015.
-The following year, Nancy’s twin 16-year-old sons left the door to Dean’s RV open; Dean was charged with assaulting them while Ann and Nancy were performing to promote their latest Heart album Beautiful Broken (2016).
-As a result, the sisters went their own ways for a few years.
+The following year, Nancy’s twin 16-year-old sons left the door to Dean’s RV open.
+Dean was subsequently charged with assaulting them while Ann and Nancy were performing to promote their latest Heart album Beautiful Broken (2016).
+As a result of this fracas, the sisters went their own ways for a few years.

-They reunited as Heart in 2019 and began a concert performance tour, their last before COVID-19 imposed another enforced hiatus from touring.
+The Wilson sisters reunited as Heart in 2019 and began a concert performance tour, their last before COVID-19 imposed another enforced hiatus from touring.
 I was fortunate enough to hear Ann Wilson as a solo act in Toronto that summer.
-Time has had an impact on her ability to sustain the power on the higher notes, but the ability of her voice and lyrics to uplift listeners, had not dimmed.
+Time has had an impact on her ability to sustain the power on the higher notes, but the ability of her voice and lyrics to uplift listeners, has not dimmed.

 Not even a pandemic can put a halt to Ann Wilson’s creative drive.
 Her new 2021 single Tender Heart is a beautiful ballad, and speaks to her earned wisdom as a veteran of the battles of love, self-hate, and loss.